ttu/ttu.github.io/_posts/2023-2-20-mtb-bike-skill-guides.md

 ---
 layout: post
 title: Mountain biking skill guides
-excerpt: Collection of guides, tips and tricks to learn some mtb skills
+excerpt: Collection of guides, tips and tricks to learn some mtb skills.
 ---

 Compilation of mtb skills guides that I've found useful over the years.
 These basic and advanced skills will enhance the enjoyment on trails and on downhill routes.